 If you know someone suffering from opioid addiction, call a nationwide hotline for help.
-Additionally, if they have Medicare to cover the Methadone, getting them help is extra important.
+Also, if they have Medicare to cover the Methadone, getting them help is extra essential.

 Fast Facts About Opioid Addiction

-Every year, millions of Americans are given opioid pain medications for the management of pain.
+Every year, millions of Americans take opioid pain medications for the management of pain.

 Here are some staggering facts regarding the opioid crisis in our country: